-We do not learn about writing business proposals in optometry school, but this is an essential document when it comes to approaching lenders, attracting associates or potential partners to join the practice, and even attracting or retaining patients.
+We do not learn about writing business proposals in optometry school, but this is an essential document when it comes to approaching lenders, attracting associates or potential partners to join the practice, and even retaining patients.
 A business proposal (also known as a business plan) demonstrates to stakeholders that the practice is sustainable and healthy.

 Here, I’ll walk you through how to write a business proposal when subleasing an optometry practice.

 A business proposal is a document setting out a business's future objectives and strategies for achieving them.
 The proposal is used by organizations before subleasing a clinic to an optometrist.
 The proposal can establish milestones and you can track progress as well as future projections to get an objective evaluation of the accomplishments of the practice.